slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 How to taylor a network?

-> *'Networking types: advocates a, boomerang b, celebrities c, drainers d<br>
+> *'Networking types: advocates a, boomerang b, celebrities c, drainers d
 shark, dolphin, drowner'*

 > *'community of experts (that give you good answers)